parishwadomkar/Optimization/LargeScaleOptimization/README.md

 - the **MIP subproblem** is used to recover feasible discrete recourse values,
 - and the master is tightened iteratively using both dual-based and logic-based cuts.

-### Optimization model at a glance

-At a high level, the optimization maximizes annual profit from the perspective of the CPO:

-$$
-\max \; \big[\text{charging revenue} - \text{grid electricity cost} - \text{slack penalty} - \text{annualized infrastructure cost}\big] + \Theta
-$$

-where $\Theta$ represents the value of redirection recourse in the implemented LBBD scheme.

-The decomposition is organized as follows.

-**Master problem**
-- decides public charger deployment,
-- decides PV and battery installation,
-- optimizes local charging dispatch, grid usage, PV usage, and battery operation,
-- exposes residual public demand and spare charging capacity to the subproblems,
-- and carries the redirection value variables $\Theta_{m,t}$.

-**Slot-level subproblems**
-- are defined for each month-slot pair $(m,t)$,
-- receive sendable public demand and spare receiving capacity from the master,
-- evaluate profitable redirection over active nearby arcs,
-- and return cuts that tighten the master problem.

-### Implemented LBBD workflow

-The implemented algorithm follows this sequence:

-1. Solve the **master problem** with the current cut set.
-2. Extract the interface quantities from the master solution:
-   - residual public demand that can be redirected,
-   - spare charger-type-specific receiving capacity,
-   - and the energy-balance dual information used to price recourse.
-3. Solve the **LP subproblems** for active time slots to obtain:
-   - continuous redirection values,
-   - dual multipliers,
-   - and strengthened Benders cuts.
-4. Solve the **MIP subproblems** to recover feasible discrete recourse values for redirected trips.
-5. Add the generated cuts to the master and update:
-   - the **upper bound** from the master objective,
-   - the **lower bound** from feasible recourse evaluation.
-6. Repeat until the optimality gap is below tolerance.

-The current implementation also includes practical stabilization devices such as:

-- slot-wise value variables for redirection recourse,
-- safe initialization bounds on recourse values,
-- charger-type-specific spare-capacity interfaces,
-- Pareto-type strengthening of Benders cuts,
-- and a box trust region on design variables to reduce oscillation between successive master solutions.

 ---

-## Repository contents

-The repository is organized to keep the optimization model, sample input data, and exported results easy to navigate.

-- [`LBBD_Small.ipynb`](./LBBD_Small.ipynb): main notebook for building and running the LBBD-based optimization model
-- [`small/`](./small): sample spatial input data for a smaller study area in Gothenburg, Sweden
-- [`Results/`](./Results): exported figures and solution files from optimization runs
-- [`requirements.txt`](./requirements.txt): python packages for opti code built and run

-The sample data are included so users can understand the structure of the model inputs and reproduce a smaller-scale version of the optimization before extending it to larger study areas.

 ### Input data

 The [`small/`](./small) folder contains sample input data for a smaller region in Gothenburg.
 These files support testing, reproducibility, and understanding of the model setup.